- 1. How long does it take to optimize a schedule?

 Yes.
 Optergon accounts allow for multiple users who can independently manage their own fleets, schedules and depots.
 It's best to optimize schedules for each city individually as opposed to throwing all fleets across all locales into one large calculation (lots of smaller optimizations works out cheaper than fewer large optimizations).

 4. Can I create schedules that leave my vehicles at different depots?

 Yes.
 You can specify a start and end depot for each vehicle in a schedule.
 The end depot does not have to be the same as the start depot.

 5. My company handles thousands of deliveries per day, can Optergon cater to this?

 Yes.
-Optergon can handle very large optimisations in one go, but, the larger the problem the larger the burden on our computing resources.
-To keep your costs down it makes sense to break up your schedules into defined regions (i.e. if you operate in London and Paris, create and optimise schedules for each city individually).
+Optergon can handle very large optimizations in one go, but, the larger the problem the larger the burden on our computing resources.
+To keep your costs down it makes sense to break up your schedules into defined regions (i.e. if you operate in London and Paris, create and optimize schedules for each city individually).